Skip to content

 If memory stays high after PDF generation, that does not automatically mean IronPDF has a memory leak.

-2. remain reserved for reuse
+2. BrowserPool retaining warm tabs for reuse

-• limiting concurrent renders
+• limit concurrent renders

 When to contact support